prebid/prebid-server/README.md

 For the full API reference, see [the endpoint documentation](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-overview.html)

+## Run On Docker

+Docker images for Prebid Server are available from [DockerHub](https://hub.docker.com/r/prebid/prebid-server/).
+We build and publish official images for every release.
+The base image is [ubuntu:18.04](https://hub.docker.com/_/ubuntu).

 ## Contributing

 Want to [add an adapter](https://docs.prebid.org/prebid-server/developers/add-new-bidder-go.html)?
 Found a bug?
-Great!
+We welcome you to join our developer community.

-Report bugs, request features, and suggest improvements [on Github](https://github.com/prebid/prebid-server/issues).
+Report bugs, propose features, or suggest improvements [on the GitHub issues page](https://github.com/prebid/prebid-server/issues).
+Develop a new adapter following [our guide](https://docs.prebid.org/prebid-server/developers/add-new-bidder-go.html) and open a pull request.

-Or better yet, [open a pull request](https://github.com/prebid/prebid-server/compare) with the changes you'd like to see.
+Interested in implementing a defined feature?
+You're welcome to pick up an intent-to-implement story from the [issue list](https://github.com/prebid/prebid-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Intent+to+implement%22) and begin work.
+Please mention in the issue that you're working on it to avoid duplicated effort.